NVIDIA/NeMo/docs/source/core/core.rst

 Register scheduler
 ~~~~~~~~~~~~~~~~~~

-Register a new scheduler to be used with NeMo with:
+To register a new scheduler to be used with NeMo, run:

 .. autofunction:: nemo.core.optim.lr_scheduler.register_scheduler

 Save and Restore
 ----------------